Embassy of the Czech Republic in Ottawa

 In 1989, after overthrowing the "one-party" government, Czechoslovak citizens found again freedom, the right to freely form political parties and movements according to one's political convictions.
 Shortly after the fall of the totalitarian regime, a colorful variety of political parties was established and provided the foundation for a more stable democratic political environment.

-The main parties in today's political scene are:
+The main parties in today's political scene according to elections in October 2017 are: